Editor’s Note: This post has been updated for a more comprehensive overview of PPC ad copy to better benefit our readers đ enjoy!

 Appearing to be local can help you be more relevant and familiar to your visitors.

-Here are examples of flower delivery service ads near Irvine:
+Here are examples of ads for dentists near Orange County:

-All four ads include Irvine in their headline
+All three ads include a location in their headline

-Two of the four ads took the time to create designated landing pages with Irvine specifically in the URL.
-These will be the businesses that have the most granular geographic tracking.
+Tip: If you create a designated landing page with location specifically in the URL you will have the most granular geographic tracking.

 Headlines